Disease Guide ·Liver Disease ·2026

 Liver Disease in Dogs - symptoms, vet costs & insurance

-Liver disease in dogs ranges from treatable infections to life-threatening failure — diagnosis and treatment costs $500-$7,000+ depending on type and severity.
+Liver disease diagnosis and treatment costs $500-$7,000+ depending on type and severity.
 The liver can be damaged by toxins, infections, genetics, or cancer.
-Because the liver has remarkable regenerative ability, early detection gives dogs the best chance.
+The liver's remarkable regenerative ability means early detection gives dogs the best chance.
 Here's what the workup and treatment actually costs.

 Liver Disease - vet costs and insurance